mainsail-crew/mainsail/.github/PULL_REQUEST_TEMPLATE.md

   For a timely review/response, please avoid force-pushing additional commits if your PR already received reviews or comments.

+  We use squash-merge to merge PRs, so the commit history is clean, but we use the PR title as the commit message.
+  So we recommend you to use the PR title with conventional commits type prefixes.
+We use the following prefixes for the PR title:
+    - feat: A new feature
+    - fix: A bug fix
+    - docs: Documentation only changes
+    - style: Changes that do not affect the meaning of the code (white-space, formatting, etc)
+    - refactor: A code change that neither fixes a bug nor adds a feature
+    - perf: A code change that improves performance
+    - test: Adding missing tests or correcting existing tests
+    - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
+    - locale: Changes to the translations

+  You can found more information about Conventional Commits here: https://www.conventionalcommits.org/en/v1.0.0/.

   Before submitting a Pull Request, please ensure you've done the following:
   - 📖 Read the Mainsail Contributing Guidelines: https://github.com/mainsail-crew/mainsail/blob/HEAD/CONTRIBUTING.md#-submitting-a-pull-request-pr.
   - 📖 Read the Mainsail Code of Conduct: https://github.com/mainsail-crew/mainsail/blob/HEAD/.github/CODE_OF_CONDUCT.md.